 Change in sleep

 One of my biggest migraine triggers is food.
-There may be many foods that gives you migraines like hidden MSG, histamines, nitrates, sulfites, additives and more.
+There may be many foods that give you migraine spikes like hidden MSG, histamines, nitrates, sulfites, additives, and more.
 There are many migraine trigger foods to avoid and each person reacts differently and in different ways to each.

 I seem to never get enough water.
-Even when I think I’ve drank enough, I drink some more.
+Even when I think I’ve drunk enough, I drink some more.
 Dehydration is a migraine trigger I can avoid.

 Exercise can make migraine worse or better.
 Depending on the day and type of activity I do depends on my migraine sensitivities, levels, and circumstance.
 Every day is different with exercise but I try to move my body as much as I can without causing more harm.

 Did you know that headache medication can actually cause you to have a headache?
 I didn’t either until I experienced it in high school.
-Medication overuse headaches are caused by taking too many medications which essentially causes with drawl and perpetuates the cycle.
-A more in depth view of medication overuse can be found.
+Medication overuse headaches are caused by taking too many medications which essentially causes withdrawal and perpetuates the cycle.
+A more in-depth view of medication overuse can be found.